TDStrasser/Kookaberry-Reference-Guide/docs/source/kookaberry.rst

 1. Display, located on the front, is monochrome with cyan (light-blue) pixels.
 It is capable of displaying text and simple line and dot graphics.
 The dimensions of the display are 128 pixels wide by 64 pixels high.
 2. Pushbuttons labelled A, B, C and D.  These are able to be read by scripts on the Kookaberry and their functions are configured by those scripts.
-3. LEDs – there are three LEDs (green, orange, and red) which can be controlled by the Kookaberry scripts.
+3. Three LEDs (green, orange, and red) which can be controlled by the Kookaberry scripts.
-4. Reset Button – is located on the rear-top of the Kookaberry.
+4. Reset Button located on the rear-top of the Kookaberry.
 It is used to reset the Kookaberry back to its initial start-up conditions, and also to launch the on-board app menu (see later instructions).
 It does not reset the hardware to its power-up state.
 The power must be switched off and switched on again to accomplish a full hardware and software reset.

 Connectors
 ----------

-The Kookaberry has eight connectors:
+The Kookaberry has a range of connectors:

 1. Battery Connector – the battery box plugs in here.
 Battery boxes usually have a power switch and take three or four 1.5-volt AAA or AA batteries.